lalagarali/portfolio/README.md

 **Central Tendency Measures**: These are values that summarize the data.
 Arithmetic mean, median, mode, and quartiles are measures of central tendency.
+		For example, the average loan amount in a bank’s credit portfolio is a central tendency measure.
 **Arithmetic Mean**: The arithmetic mean is the value obtained by adding all the values in a series and dividing by the number of values.

 **Median**: The median is the value that divides a series into two equal parts when the series is arranged in ascending or descending order.
 It is the middle value in the ordered list.